How much magnesium in milk, dairy & vegan milks?

 Actually, the only cheeses providing more magnesium than 2% of the DV per serving are Parmesan.
 Edam, brie, and Gouda.
 Parmesan is the richest cheese in magnesium, containing 9.9 mg per serving, which is 2.4% of the DV.

-According to the American Heart Association, we shouldn’t consume more than 13 g of saturated fatty acids per 2,000 calories.
-Eating too much saturated fat can raise LDL cholesterol.
+According to the American Heart Association, we shouldn’t consume more than 13 grams of saturated fatty acids per 2,000 calories.
+Eating high amounts of saturated fat can raise LDL cholesterol.
 A high level of LDL cholesterol increases the risk of heart disease and stroke.[2]

 Furthermore, butter contains negligible amounts of magnesium.
-Butter contains only 2 g of magnesium per 100g.
-We should butter in moderation.
-A tbsp has 7.2 g of saturated fat.
-Butter is mainly fat.
+Butter contains only 2 mg of magnesium per 100g.
+We should eat butter in moderation, as it’s mainly fat.
+A tbsp has 7.2 grams of saturated fat.

 Do plant-based milks have more magnesium than cow’s milk?

 Most plant-based milks are high in magnesium as well.
 Soy milk is the richest plant-based milk in magnesium.
-A glass of soy milk provides up to 9% of the DV.
-Rice, almond, and oat milks are also good dietary sources of magnesium.
+A glass of soy milk provides up to 9% of the Daily Value.
+Rice, almond, and oat milk are also good dietary sources of magnesium.

 Actually, almonds are the richest nuts and one of the richest foods in magnesium.